By Roy Burner - Minister of the Gospel

 The godly guidelines of the Word of God, that helps keep a nation afloat, are being recklessly cast aside.
 Past utterances of a moral nature now seems to be distant or even non-existent.

 Association with immoral persons has helped create a fragile morality setting.
-Have no fellowship with the unfruitful works of darkness but rather reprove them (Ephesians 5:11).
+Scripture tells one to have no fellowship with the unfruitful works of darkness but rather reprove them (Ephesians 5:11).
 Be not unequally yoked together with unbelievers (2 Corinthians 6:14).

-There is a tendency, in the church world, to extend tolerance and acceptance towards immoral lifestyles which keeps the concept of a fragile morality ongoing.
-Come out from among them and be you separate, saith the Lord, and touch not the unclean thing; and I will receive you (2 Corinthians 6:17).
+There is a tendency, in the church world, to extend tolerance and acceptance towards immoral lifestyles which keeps the concept of a fragile morality going forward.
+Scripture reveals: Come out from among them and be you separate, saith the Lord, and touch not the unclean thing; and I will receive you (2 Corinthians 6:17).

 It is indeed a fragile morality when one does not line up with God's Word.
 Let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).